Post-Pixelism: Designing Light with Digital Tools Master ClassIn-Person

-Tom Igoe is the area head for physical computing courses at NYU’s Interactive Telecommunications Program.
-In these courses, he teaches programming and electronics as tools for art and design, starting with how to sense and respond to human physical expression.
-His research interests also include networks, lighting design, the environmental and social impact of technology development, and monkeys.
-He is a co-founder of Arduino, and hopes to visit Svalbard someday.
+Tom Igoe is the area head for physical computing courses at NYU's Interactive Telecommunications Program.
+He teaches programming, electronics, and interaction design by taking the human body and its capabilities as the starting point, encouraging students to design devices and software that can sense and respond to how humans physically express themselves.
+Igoe’s research interests also include networks, lighting design, the environmental and social impacts of technology development, and monkeys.
+He has written four books and a number of articles related to electronics and physical interaction and is a co-founder of Arduino, an open-source microcontroller environment.
+He has consulted for various museums and interactive design companies as well.
+He hopes to visit Svalbard someday.